google-deepmind/torch-distributions/doc/src/index.markdown

 ###chi2Gaussian(x, mu, sigma, [nBins])

-Perform a chi-squared test, with null hypothesis "sample x is from a Gaussian distribution with mean `mu` and variance `sigma`".
+Perform a chi-squared test, with null hypothesis "sample x is from a Normal distribution with mean `mu` and variance `sigma`".

 * `x` should be a vector of sample values to test
 * `mu` should be a number - the mean